oscarotero/ensino/posts/aprende-a-pronunciar-con-xeito-o-x-nestas-10-palabras.md

 ## Lémbrate!

-A pronuncia do *x* mantense igual en todas as palabras derivadas.
+A pronuncia do *x* de todas estas palabras mantense igual en todas as súas derivadas.

 <article>